 Furnaces can contribute to carbon monoxide leaks, which can be fatal if undetected.
 Homeowners, commercial property, and multi-family property owners are sometimes unaware that their carbon monoxide detector is broken, which leaves you to be unknowingly exposed to small amounts of carbon monoxide, which is both odorless and colorless.
 Signs of high carbon monoxide levels include stuffy air, high levels of soot and black streaks near vents, and a yellow flame.
 Ensure that your carbon dioxide detector is working and immediately contact an HVAC technician if you notice any of these signs.

 Furnace Installation Near You

 Top Notch Heating & Air offers new commercial furnace installation near you!
 If you want your furnace installation handled correctly the first time, we’re the team to call.
-Contact us or schedule your appointment online to learn more about our furnace installation process.
+Contact us or schedule your appointment online to learn more about our commercial furnace installation process.
 We look forward to servicing your furnace in Buford, GA!

 The four most common furnace types are natural gas furnaces, oil furnaces, propane furnaces, and electric furnaces.
 Each type of furnace comes with benefits that we can discuss during your free consultation.

-Your furnace installation cost can vary depending on the type of furnace you purchase, the size of your home, and the features you add on.
-But the average new furnace installation cost in Buford GA is around $3,000.
+Your commercial furnace installation cost can vary depending on the type of furnace you purchase, the size of your building, and the features you add on.
+Call us for our up-to-date pricing on commercial furnace installation, and on-site pricing estimates.